jtubb/Pylontech-Battery-Card/README.md

 3. Ensure entities have valid numeric values
 4. Check browser console for errors

+### Slow Performance

+1. Reduce number of packs displayed (split into multiple cards)
+2. Disable heatmaps by not clicking labels
+3. Check Home Assistant system resources
+4. Verify network connection is stable

 ## Development

 ### Local Development

 1. Clone the repository
-2. Make changes to the card files:
+2. Make changes to `pylontech-battery-overview.js`
-   - `pylontech-battery-overview.js` for multi-pack system view
-   - `pylontech-battery-card.js` for single pack detail view
 3. Copy to `config/www/` for testing
 4. Refresh browser cache to see changes

-### Building from Source
+### Building

-These cards are written in vanilla JavaScript and don't require a build step.
-Simply edit the `.js` files directly.
+This card is written in vanilla JavaScript and doesn't require a build step.
+Simply edit the `.js` file directly.

 ### Testing